Last Updated On:

 You can view the bounce rates of individual pages in Google Analytics by navigating to the “Behavior” section, clicking on “Site Content,” and then be choosing “Landing Pages.”

 What is an Ideal Bounce Rate?

-> What are good bounce rates that website should hope to maintain?
+What are good bounce rates that websites should hope to maintain?
 I know that this question is probably bogging your mind.

-> For most sites, it’s common to see average bounce rates between 26 percent and 70 percent.
+For most sites, it’s common to see average bounce rates between 26 percent and 70 percent.
 According to analytics guru Avinash Kaushik, it’s difficult to reduce bounce rate to less than 20 percent.
 If you do manage to achieve lower than this, there’s nothing like it.

 Bounce rates landing between 26 and 40 percent are excellent.